Why Gesu Works

 The IHM conviction that every child can learn and the Jesuit ideal of cura personalis, or care of the whole person, guide our approach.
 At Gesu we offer a holistic education to address the needs of each learner, from the artist to the math whiz.
 Some curricular and program highlights at Gesu include:

 Research has shown that bright, low-income children frequently slip through the cracks and fall behind their higher-income peers as they progress through school, a phenomenon known as the Achievement Trap.1 Even very bright children need extra support to achieve their full potential, support which Gesu readily offers.
-Advanced math classes and the Backe Advanced Writing program stretch the minds of talented students.
+Advanced math classes and an advanced writing program stretch the minds of talented students.
 Extracurricular and co-curricular programs like Youngest Scholars help academically talented students take their knowledge to the next level.
 Gesu also offers guidance with placement into academically challenging secondary schools.

 Many of Gesu’s students start school needing extra support.
 Others have special learning needs that require additional assistance.
 Students who need extra academic assistance can receive the help they need in our Resource Room, Learning Support Program, and Youth Education for Tomorrow (YET) after-school literacy program, or through state-supported programs such as Title I. Volunteers also provide extra support for students who need it.